CDCgov/mycosnp-nf/docs/usage.md

 ### Full samplesheet

-The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
+The workflow will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.

 A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
 This is for 4 samples, where `TREATMENT_REP3` has been sequenced twice.